-In these financially uncertain times, you may be considering bankruptcy as an option to resolve financial commitments and start over.
+Especially in these financially uncertain times, you may be considering bankruptcy as an option to resolve financial commitments and start over.

 How Long a Bankruptcy Stays on Your Credit Report

 As you might expect, bankruptcy dramatically affects your credit score.
-A bankruptcy case filing remains on your credit report for seven to ten years.
+A bankruptcy case remains on your credit report for seven to ten years.

 As a recent US News and World Report story outlines, “Discharging debt can help you start anew, but it doesn’t wash away the months or years of financial issues, such as missed loan payments and out-of-control balances.”